signalwire/signalwire-js/internal/e2e-js/README.md

 ### SAT_REFERENCE

 OAuth reference for SAT.
-This could be an oauth user email or a process/program.
+This could be an oauth user email or a process/program identifier.

 ### VERTO_DOMAIN

 A SIP domain of your project replacing `sip` with `verto`.
 Required for v2 client testing.

+For eg:

+If your SIP domain is dev-1234.sip.signalwire.com, use dev-1234.verto.signalwire.com

 ## Call Fabric resources